Perspective | What Kristen Welker can learn from Savannah Guthrie about dealing with Trump

 The highly formalized debate setup has both pros and cons for Welker, if she intends to keep things on track.

-The good news is that the bipartisan Commission on Presidential Debates decided Monday to provide one new measure designed to do just that: Biden and Trump each will have two minutes of uninterrupted time at the beginning of each 15-minute topic segment.
+The good news is that the bipartisan Commission on Presidential Debates decided Monday to provide one new measure designed to do just that: Biden and Trump each will have two minutes of uninterrupted time at the beginning of every 15-minute topic segment.
 The candidate who does not have the floor will have his mic muted.

 After the two minutes, both mics are on for open discussion.